intk/collective.media/README.txt

 Introduction
 ============

-Adds functionality to retrieve and prioritize media inside of folderish items.
+Adds functionality to retrieve and prioritize media inside of dexterity containers.